What Causes Undercut in Welding & How Do You Prevent It?

 Electrode Angle

 An improper electrode angle causes uneven heat input into the weld area.
-One edge may overheat and melt into the weld pool, creating an undercut, while the other side might solidify early and cause the same flaw.
+One edge may overheat and melt into the weld pool, creating undercut, while the other might solidify early and cause the same flaw.

 Wrong Electrode Size

-Choosing the correct electrode size is not easy.
-If it is oversized, excessive filler enters the pool and accumulates in the mid-section of the groove due to higher surface tension.
-Owing to the larger stick diameter, the heat input is also more scattered.
-Both reasons contribute to undercutting.
+Choosing the correct electrode size isn’t easy.
+If it’s oversized, excessive filler enters the pool and accumulates in the mid-section of the groove due to higher surface tension.

 A small electrode also creates issues.
 The filler metal is insufficient to fill the joint, creating an undercut at the edge of the bead.

-Incompatible Shielding Gas
+Wrong Shielding Gas

 The gas may not adequately shield the weld pool from the environment.
-If air reacts with molten metal, it disrupts its wetting properties, heat transfer coefficients, density, etc. Each of these property changes is linked to undercutting.
+If air reacts with molten metal, it disrupts its wetting properties, heat transfer coefficients, density, etc.

-Welding Technique
+3. Wrong Welding Technique

-Up till now, we discussed the things you decide before welding.
+Until now, we discussed the things you decide before welding.
 Welders can fix these with a bit of help and some experience.

 Weaving Technique